Skip to Main Content

 Scheduling discussions

-If you meet virtually between conferences, do so in whatever way is most convenient: conference call, Google Hangouts, Adobe Connect, Zoom, etc. You can also request to schedule an Adobe Connect/WebEx space through ACRL for more formal online discussions.
-See ACRL policies.
+If you meet virtually, do so in whatever way is most convenient.
+You can request to schedule a Zoom session through ACRL for more formal online discussions, although ACRL recommends discussion groups use their own institutional accounts.

 Planning and promoting discussions

-Find out if a topic was proposed at a previous discussion.
-If so, you can run with this topic.
-For other ideas, you may want to try the following approaches:
+• Find out if a topic was proposed at a previous discussion.

-• Generate ideas among discussion group conveners and members (via e-mail or online meetings).
+• Generate ideas among discussion group conveners and members (via Connect or online meetings).

-• Send out a call for ideas to the entire ULS community via our e-mail list and the ULS blog.
+• Send out a call for ideas to the entire ULS community via Connect.

-• Send out a call on ULS and other relevant e-mail lists to get proposals to present a topic and lead a discussion, optionally followed by a convener-led group discussion.
+• Send out a call on Connect to ULS members to get proposals to present a topic and lead a discussion, optionally followed by a convener-led group discussion.

-• Contact other ACRL discussion groups to inquire about their plans and, if appropriate, propose cosponsoring a discussion (this can draw more people).
+• Contact other ULS discussion groups to inquire about their plans and, if appropriate, propose co-sponsoring a discussion (this can draw more people).

-Publicize the discussion several weeks before.
-Post to the ULS e-mail list and the ULS Executive Committee list.
-To share it on the ULS blog and social media, fill out the promotion request form.
+• To share your upcoming discussion on the ULS blog and social media, fill out the promotion request form.
 This form is routed to the ULS Communications Committee that manages those channels.

 Running discussions

-• Show up early to check the technology, welcome the speakers, and make sure you have a notetaker.
+• Show up early to check the technology, welcome the speakers, and run through any logistics (e.g., note taking, managing the chat, follow up).

 • If you are facilitating an open discussion, keep the group on topic and on time.